Programs and Services

 Return to directoryAnthrax

-Anthrax has been reported in three farm locations in Sun Country Health Region in August, 2010.
-Deaths from the naturally-occurring anthrax have been reported in bison, cattle and horses.
+Anthrax was reported in three farm locations in Sun Country Health Region in August, 2010.
+Deaths from the naturally-occurring anthrax have been reported in bison, cattle and horses.Â

 Cases of naturally-occurring anthrax in animals are reported every year in Canada including sporadic cases in Saskatchewan.
 These animal cases pose minimal risk to the public.